TimurKarimovRRC/assignment_04/README.md

 I want to ensure all programs are correct, accurate and use exception handling appropriately,

-So that I can be assured of the quality of our softwa]
+So that I can be assured of the quality of our software]